+2020, inclusive.

+7. Civil Continuances:

+a.
+Unlawful Detainer:

+The Court deems September 9, 2020 to October 8, 2020, inclusive, a holiday/holidays for purposes of computing time under Code of Civil Procedure section 1167.
+The Court finds good cause to continue all unlawful detainer trials without a determination pursuant to Code of Civil Procedure section 1170.5(c).

+b.
+Small Claims:

-1 custody that would otherwise be set from August 10, 2020 to September 8, 2020, 2 inclusive.
-3 7.
-Civil Continuances: 4 a.
-Unlawful Detainer: 5 The Court deems August 10, 2020 to September 8, 2020, inclusive, a holiday/holidays 6 for purposes of computing time under Code of Civil Procedure section 1167.
-The Court 7 finds good cause to continue all unlawful detainer trials without a determination 8 pursuant to Code of Civil Procedure section 1170.5(c).
-9 b.
-Small Claims: 10 The Court deems August 10, 2020 to September 8, 2020, inclusive, a holiday/holidays 11 for purposes of computing the time under Code of Civil Procedure section 116.330(a) 12 (requires a small claims matter to be scheduled for hearing no earlier than 20 days, but 13 not more than 70 days from the date of the order directing the parties to appear at the 14 hearing).
-15 8.
-Traffic and Infraction Arraignments: 16 All traffic and infraction arraignments scheduled from August 10, 2020 to September 8, 17 2020, inclusive, are continued.
-The parties shall receive notice of the date on which the 18 hearing shall be set.
-19 9.
-Trial Continuances: 20 a.
-All non-jury trials, except Small Claims and Traffic trials, unless statutorily required 21 otherwise, including in General Civil, Criminal, Mental Health, and Probate scheduled 22 from August 10, 2020 to September 8, 2020, inclusive, are continued until further 23 notice.
-All pre-trial dates for trials that are continued pursuant to this paragraph are also 24 continued consistent with the new trial date.
-25 b.
-Except as noted below, Civil non-jury trials shall not be set to commence before 26 November 16, 2020.
-27 i.
-Small Claims and Traffic trials will resume on August 10, 2020.
-28 9 ii.
-The Court plans to set certain Unlawful Detainer non-jury trials, and those non-jury trials in preference cases that can be tried in compliance with social distancing protocols, to commence on or after October 5, 2020.
+The Court deems September 9, 2020 to October 8, 2020, inclusive, a holiday/holidays for purposes of computing the time under Code of Civil Procedure section 116.330(a) (requires a small claims matter to be scheduled for hearing no earlier than 20 days but not more than 70 days from the date of the order directing the parties to appear at the hearing).

+8. Traffic and Infraction Arraignments and Trials:

+All traffic and infraction arraignments scheduled from September 9, 2020 to October 8, 2020, inclusive, are continued.
+The parties shall receive notice of the date on which the hearing shall be set.

+Traffic non-jury trials resumed on August 10, 2020.

+9. Trial Continuances:

+- a.
+All non-jury trials, except Small Claims and Traffic trials, unless statutorily required otherwise, including in General Civil, Criminal, Mental Health, and Probate scheduled from September 9, 2020 to October 8, 2020, inclusive, are continued until further notice.
+All pre-trial dates for trials that are continued pursuant to this paragraph are also continued consistent with the new trial date. - b.
+Except as noted below, civil non-jury trials shall not be set to commence before November 16, 2020. - i.
+Small Claims trials resumed on August 10, 2020.
-2020-GEN-020-00

-c.
-All unlimited and limited Civil jury trials, including Unlawful Detainer trials, scheduled from August 10, 2020 to September 8, 2020, inclusive, are continued until further notice.
-The parties shall be notified of the continued trial date by the court.
-All pre-trial dates for trials that are continued pursuant to this paragraph are also continued consistent with the new trial date.

-i.
-Except as noted below, the Court will not set any Civil jury trials to commence before January 2021.